library(diseasy)

 #>

 This building of disease models is achieved via a modular design philosophy.
-To that end, we have a number of “functional” modules that feed into “model” modules.
+To that end, we have a number of “functional” modules that feed into “model” templates to form individual models.

 Functional modules